All creatures great and small

 Targets to extend and improve native habitat are also important for the future health and sustainability of native animal species.
 These are included in the Native vegetation section of this Regional Catchment Strategy.

 Another important target is the control of pest predators including foxes and cats.
-Of the statewide target of 1.5 million hectares of pest predator control in priority locations from 2017 to 2037, this region’s contribution is proposed to be at least 40,000 hectares with 80% of this target to be achieved by 2027 and the remaining 20% by 2037.
-However, recognising that the pest and weed issues may require ongoing high levels of treatment, an aspirational aim for this region is to sustain the initial levels of control (averaging at least 3,200 hectares per year) all the way through to 2037 and then through to 2050.
-This would see at least 105,600 hectares of pest predator control in priority locations between 2017 and 2050.
+Of the statewide target of 1.5 million hectares of sustained pest predator control in priority locations from 2017 to 2037, this region’s contribution is proposed to be at least 40,000 hectares.
+The aspirational aim for this region is to achieve this level of control immediately and maintain it through to 2037 and then to 2050.

 A particular aim for the region is to achieve eradication of feral cats on French Island.
 Given that the island is already fox-free, this will achieve a safe-haven for wildlife on this island that is home for numerous species that are threatened and/or of international significance.
 This would complement the recent achievement of Phillip Island becoming fox-free.

-While pest predator control will be valuable all across the region, strategic priorities have been identified through the Victorian Government’s Strategic Management Prospects and Biodiversity Response Planning processes coordinated by the Department of Environment, Land, Water and Planning.
+While pest predator control will be valuable all across the region, strategic priorities have been identified through the Victorian Government’s Strategic Management Prospects and Biodiversity Response Planning processes coordinated by the Department of Energy, Environment and Climate Action.
 The maps below summarise priorities for fox and feral cat control with further detail available at the NatureKit website.

-The regional target of an average of 3,200 hectares per year could be achieved with average annual contributions across the region such as those outlined in the map below.
-These are nominal targets for each Local Area, but are considered to be realistic and sustainable.
+The aspirational regional target of 40,000 hectares could be achieved with contributions across the region such as those outlined in the map below.
+These are nominal targets for each Local Area.

-Progress toward this target will be monitored using data collated by the Department of Environment, Land, Water and Planning.
+Progress toward this target will be monitored using data collated by the Department of Energy, Environment and Climate Action.
 This will be supplemented by regularly seeking information from key natural resource management organisations in the region such as councils, water corporations, Parks Victoria, relevant government and Landcare networks/groups about the amount and location of pest predator control they have undertaken or commissioned.

 The following organisations formally support the pursuit of the visions and targets for native animals.
 They have agreed to provide leadership and support to help achieve optimum results with their available resources, in ways such as: